pszczelaszkov/BoardComputer/BoardComputer/doc/cleanup.md

 # Cleanup

 - [ ] Collect repetitive char consts
+- [ ] Minimize use of init functions